nttcslab/diff-eq-comput-zdd/README.md

 # Differentiable Equilibrium Computation with Decision Diagrams for Stackelberg Models of Combinatorial Congestion Games

 This repository is the official implementation of the paper "Differentiable Equilibrium Computation with Decision Diagrams for Stackelberg Models of Combinatorial Congestion Games" accepted at [Thirty-fifth Conference on Neural Information Processing Systems (NeurIPS2021)](https://nips.cc/Conferences/2021).
+Full version of the paper is available at [arXiv](https://arxiv.org/abs/2110.01773).

 ## Requirements